University Health Service

 • Be sure to read guidelines on Traveling with Medication from the US Customs and Border Protection website.

 • Please arrange for prescription renewals and/or a supply of medications.
-Keep all medications in original containers.
+Keep all medications in their original containers.

 • If you have a prescription from a pharmacy in the US, you may be able to transfer the prescription to a pharmacy in Ann Arbor, such as the UHS Pharmacy.